charlesdwmorrison/L6/README.md

             await Task.WhenAll(tasksInProgress);
         }

 To make a multi user test, you just put the above two components together.
-You call the the "BuildRequestList()" method of the script and pass it to the Usercontroller.
+You call the BuildRequestList() method of the script and pass it to the user controller:

         [Test]
         public async Task S02_OnlineRest_3_Users()